romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 ### 4. Using Objects and Relations

-Finally, I'll go over several use-cases. (please note that in the use-cases code is kept short and DI is rarely used).
+Finally, I'll go over several use-cases. (please note that in the use-cases, code is kept short and DI is rarely used).

 #### Root Folder Contents